Paul-Anderson-238/Untitled_Jet_Game/README.txt

  *  There are a few explosion frames for an explosion in the game loop.
 Better/more frames could be added to make the explosion smoother.
- *  Additional Difficulty levels can be added/adjusted.
+ *  levels/filepaths can be exported to an external source.
- *  Related to the above point difficulty levels/filepaths can be exported to an external source.
 	Currently, if you were to add another difficulty level, changes would need to be made in almost all files.
 	If the definitions were moved to an external source, it would be trivial to add more difficulty features.